-You know, since the 1st law of thermodynamics says that energy cannot be created nor destroyed, it just changes form, then calories in vs. calories out is the gold standard that waaay too many people belive in.
+You know, since the 1st law of thermodynamics says that energy cannot be created nor destroyed, it just changes the form, then calories in vs. calories out is the gold standard that waaay too many people believe in.

 Unfortunately, this isn’t the case (or you’d all be super skinny and ripped, right?) and things are much more complicated than that…